bosbec/mobileresponseDocs/forEachResourceStop.md

 * Always pair this job with [forEachResourceStart.md](forEachResourceStart.md); the loop will not work correctly without a matching start job.
 * Use **Nested for each name** only when you actually need nested loops.
 Leave it empty for simpler workflows.
 * Keep the jobs inside the loop focused on the current item so the loop is easy to reason about and debug.
+* Keep nested loops rare and clearly named.
+The more loop levels a workflow has, the harder it becomes to understand execution order and failure behavior.

 ## Related jobs